kovasap/market_trading_game/design.md

 earn `2 * 1 = 2` points for the first grain (since its value is doubled), and one point for the second, for three total points.
 You would represent this by taking three of your point tokens and placing them by the grain market.

+Any resources that would go into a flooded market are simply given to the bank instead, and you get no points for them.

 ## Game End